West Lake,the tea hills,Longjing in the leaf.

 Longjing, in the leaf.

 The Longjing tea hills rise west of the lake.
-We bring you to a working family farm at Meijiawu, tea picked at the right altitude, brewed in the right water.
-An hour with the farmer who picked it, a slow pot, and you understand why Longjing costs what it costs.
+We bring you to a working family farm at Meijiawu, tea picked at the right altitude and brewed in the right water.
+An hour with the farmer who picked it, a slow pot, and you understand why genuine pre-Qingming Longjing costs what it costs.
+The same farmer ships internationally if you want to take some home.

 Lingyin at first prayer